Outsourcing

 Even though the Philippines today offers so much more than just the ability to reduce costs, it is still a major reason that companies outsource offshore.
 As a developing nation, the cost of living, doing business, and hiring people in the Philippines is a fraction of that in western countries.
 The Philippines is also very competitive even compared to its South East Asia neighbours.

-For example, the daily minimum wage is approximately US$10, which means companies can employ well-trained graduates in many fields for a monthly salary of around US$300.
-The salaries for IT professionals and developers as well as contact centre supervisors and managers are all a fraction of the cost to hire than their counterparts in Australia.
+For example, the daily minimum wage in the Philippines in 2024 is 610 pesos (approximately US$10).
+Companies can employ well-trained graduates in many fields for a monthly salary of around US$400.
+The salaries for IT professionals and developers as well as contact centre supervisors and managers are all a fraction of the cost to hire than their counterparts in Australia and the US.

 While costs may rise in the future with living standards, they are unlikely to rise as quickly as they do in developed nations for some time yet.
-So, while some Australian companies will make a fanfare of moving some contact centre functions back onshore, many will continue to make use of the high skill levels, English proficiency, experience, and infrastructure the Philippines has to offer.
+So, while some US and Australian companies will make a fanfare of moving contact centre work back onshore, many will continue to make use of the high skill levels, English proficiency, experience, infrastructure and more sustainable cost-base the Philippines has to offer.

 Connect with highly rated Philippines outsourcing companies